mercurialus/mercurialus/README.md

 # Hey there, I'm Harshil! 👋

-I'm a student at [IIT Hyderabad](https://www.iith.ac.in/) pursuing a B.Tech in Mathematics & Computing.
+I'm pursuing my bachelors at [IIT Hyderabad](https://www.iith.ac.in/) in Mathematics.
 I enjoy turning complex problems into simple, thoughtful solutions—usually with a touch of humor and a healthy dose of curiosity.

 ## 🧠 About Me